 Jack: "The Reverse-Nuremberg Defense".
 I like it, I like it a lot.

-When one plays the Blame Game, you either win... or you die!
+When you play the Blame Game, you either win... or you die!

-The Reverse-Nuremberg Defense (as opposed to the Nuremberg Defense) is when a person within a position of authority commits a horrible deed by proxy (arson, murder, jaywalking, etc.) and places total responsibility on the person the authority figure ordered to commit.
+The Reverse-Nuremberg Defense (as opposed to the Nuremberg Defense) is when a person within a position of authority commits a horrible deed by proxy (arson, murder, jaywalking, etc.) and places total responsibility on the person the authority figure ordered to commit this.

 Often the result of an Uriah Gambit failing.

 - In Full Metal Panic!, Leonard Testarossa believes himself morally superior to Sousuke simply because Leonard never directly killed anyone: he "only" gave orders which resulted in the death or endangerment of people.
 He honestly believes that his conscience is clean simply because he wasn't the one who actually pulled the trigger.

 - Mobile Suit Gundam: The Origin: After Operation British kills half of Earth's population (but completely misses the Earth Federation's leadership), Gihren mentions plans to save face by blaming the commanding officer.
 Of course, even Gihren knows this will only fly if Zeon wins, and they'll all be war criminals otherwise.
 His father Degwin is justifiably disgusted that he only cares about the publicity.